ysyk2021/overcoming-obstacles-building-your-creative-problem-solving-skills/src/chapter-8-1.md

-# The Role of Failure in Creative Problem-Solving

 In our journey towards developing creative problem-solving skills, one vital aspect that often goes unnoticed is the role of failure.
 Failure is often seen as something negative, a setback or an obstacle to success.
 However, in the realm of creative problem-solving, failure plays a crucial role in fostering innovation and unlocking new solutions.